-Normal Hb-specific laboratory cut-offs will differ slightly, but in general, the normal ranges are as follows:
+Normal Hemoglobin (Hgb)-specific laboratory cut-offs will differ slightly, but in general, the normal ranges are as follows:

 Anemia is an extremely common disease affecting up to one-third of the global population.
-In many cases, it is mild and asymptomatic and requires no management further than oral iron replacement or dietary changes.
+In many cases, it is mild and asymptomatic and requires no management.

 1. Increased RBC destruction

 A thorough history and physical must be performed.